Get your estimate →

 Ducted vs. ductless

-Ducted systems (also called central heat pumps) use your existing ductwork to distribute air throughout the home.
+Ducted systems use ductwork to distribute air throughout the home.
 Ductless systems (mini-splits) mount individual units in each room or zone.

 Existing system type